One Hundred Years of Solitude: Subjectivity of reality and magic realism

 Throughout the novel, García Márquez is said to have a gift for blending the everyday with the miraculous, the historical with the fabulous, and psychological realism with surreal flights of fancy.
 It is a revolutionary novel that provides a looking glass into the thoughts and beliefs of its author, who chose to give a literary voice to Latin America: "A Latin America which neither wants, nor has any reason, to be a pawn without a will of its own; nor is it merely wishful thinking that its quest for independence and originality should become a Western aspiration."

 Although we are faced with a very convoluted narrative, García Márquez is able to define clear themes while maintaining individual character identities, and using different narrative techniques such as third-person narrators, specific point of view narrators, and streams of consciousness.
 Cinematographic techniques are also employed in the novel, with the idea of the montage and the close-up, which effectively combine the comic and grotesque with the dramatic and tragic.
 Furthermore, political and historical realities are combined with the mythical and magical Latin American world.
 Lastly, through human comedy the problems of a family, a town, and a country are unveiled.
 This is all presented through García Márquez's unique form of narration, which causes the novel to never cease being at its most interesting point.

-The characters in the novel are never defined; they are not created from a mold.
-Instead, they are developed and formed throughout the novel.
-All characters are individualized, with many characteristics that differentiate them from others.
-Ultimately, the novel has a rich imagination achieved by its rhythmic tone, narrative technique, and fascinating character creation, making it a thematic quarry, where the trivial and anecdotal and the historic and political are combined.